Lightning Fast Facts About Cheetahs - Catch Them While You Can (Infographic)

 At African Conservation Experience we work closely with African cheetahs, from conservation work to tracking and monitoring, field research and much more.

-If you’d like to learn more about cheetah conservation work in Africa, take a look at some of the projects we have available below:
+If you’d like to learn more about cheetah conservation work in Africa, take a look at our Phinda Wildlife Research Project.

 Want to work with cheetahs in Africa?
 This project gives you the chance to work with field researchers in a big five safari reserve.